lnls-dig/instr_tests/README.md

 ## Requirements

-The classes need PyVisa >= 1.8 and PyVisa-py >= 0.2 to work properly.The Scikit-RF
+The classes need PyVisa and PyVisa-py to communicate with the devices using Visa protocol and PyEpics to communicate using the EPICS control system.
-package (>=0.15.1) is also used, and all dependences can be resolved using the following command:
+The Scikit-RF package is also used, and all dependences can be resolved using the following
+command:

 ```